Seasons, Scheduling, Holidays, Subs & Forfeits

 In general, MSSC runs the following sports during the following seasons over the general timeframes listed:

-Spring: Flag Football, Kickball, Softball, and Volleyball.
+• Spring: Flag Football, Kickball, Softball, and Volleyball.
 The first three sports listed start around mid-April (depending on the weather and when the city actually lets us start).
 In general, they run from mid-April through mid-to-late June.
 Volleyball starts in mid-May and generally runs until early-to-mid July

-Summer: Kickball, Softball, and Volleyball.
+• Summer: Kickball, Softball, and Volleyball.
 These sports typically start anywhere from mid-June to mid-July, depending on how many rainouts we had in the Spring season.
 We do not cancel Spring league games; we simply push back the start of the Summer season.
 Any date listed as the start date for a Summer league will be approximate until you receive an e-mail with an actual date.
 The start date could be moved up or pushed back from any dates listed in the league details on the website

-Fall Outdoor: Flag Football, Kickball, and Softball.
+• Fall Outdoor: Flag Football, Kickball, and Softball.
 These leagues usually start in August, but could start in September if there are a lot of rainouts in the Spring and Summer seasons.
 The start date for flag football is pretty set in stone, as there is no Summer league before it.
 Softball and Kickball start dates will be approximate, as we will not start the Fall season until the Summer season has been completed.
 The start date could be moved up or pushed back from any dates listed in the league details on the website

-Fall Indoor: Broomball, Dodgeball, Flag Football, and Volleyball.
+• Fall Indoor: Broomball, Dodgeball, Flag Football, and Volleyball.
 These leagues typically start the last week in October or first week in November, and start dates are fairly set in stone since there are no indoor leagues before them.
 They are typically done by the end of December, but sometimes stretch into the first or second week of January, depending on facility availability, the size of the league, and when holidays fall.
 We may not offer flag football every year depending on facility availability, and some years it may start later and be considered a winter sport.

-Winter: Broomball, Dodgeball, Flag Football, and Volleyball.
+• Winter: Broomball, Dodgeball, Flag Football, and Volleyball.
 Scheduling for winter sports can vary quite a bit.
 They typically typically start in early January and can end anywhere from mid-March to early April depending on holidays, league size, facility availability, and weather cancellations.
 Start dates for these may be approximate depending on when the previous season actually ends

 Scheduling

 In general, all teams receive a relatively even distribution of start times.
-For weekday evening leagues, start times are generally as follows: Dodgeball and Volleyball - 6:15, 7:00, 7:45, and 8:30 pm (they may be 15 minutes later depending on the sport and facility availability).
-Sand volleyball leagues do not have an 8:30 start time, as our courts are not lit.
+For weekday evening leagues, start times are generally as follows:

-Flag Football, Kickball, and Softball - 6:30, 7:30, and 8:30 pm
+• Flag Football, Kickball, and Softball - 6:30, 7:30, and 8:30 pm.
+Flag football may be different depending on the availability at Breese Stevens

 For weekend leagues, start times are generally as follows:

-Broomball: 6:15, 7:05, 7:55, and 8:45pm.
+• Broomball: 6:25, 7:15, 8:05, and 8:55pm.
 Subject to change based on the arena's internal programming

 Bye Weeks